lbugnion/ms-glossary/instructions/getting-started.md

 ### Script

+> For the script, we recommend aiming for **330 - 350 words** for the 2 minutes video.

 Maybe the most important part of the synopsis, and the one you'll spend the most time creating, is the script.

 All Microsoft Glossary videos are scripted.
 This serves a few purposes:

 - Help us review the video before it is even created.
 - Help you create videos that are short (below 2:20 so they can be posted to Twitter) and to the point.
-- Help you captions for the videos.
+- Help create captions for the videos.

 You can see examples of scripts [here](../synopsis/aad.md#script) and [here](../synopsis/app-service.md#script).
 Here are some tips: